Current business situation

 Sri Lankans are courteous and hospitable and guests are frequently invited to the homes of business acquaintances – even after the first meeting.
 Though appointments and meetings may have been confirmed in advance, punctuality is not strictly observed.

 Although office attire is formal in Sri Lanka, jackets for men may not be required for business meetings unless the meeting is with a government minister or the chairman of a state institution or private sector company.
-Dress for most social occasions is casual unless formal attire has been specified.
+Dress for most social occasions for both women and men is casual unless formal attire has been specified.

 Links and resources